ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - archery
       - cooking
     linkedin: https://www.linkedin.com/in/damien-walsh-a99a333b/
+  - name: John Waterworth
+    jobtitle: Sales Manager
+    bio: John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
+With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
+John is a passionate Manchester City supporter and enjoys to watch them with a cold pint of Guinness!
+    image: /img/team10-1-.png
+    interests:
+      - football
+      - golf
+  - name: Eric Briggs
+    jobtitle: Quality & H&S Manager
+    interests:
+      - football
+      - formula1
+    bio: C﻿oming soon.
+    image: /img/eric-briggs.jpg
   - name: Rob Parkinson
     jobtitle: Production Manager
     bio: Rob is a remarkable and incredibly loyal member of our team as he has